kleber-smartdev/Theme-By-Hours/README.md

-# Theme colors by hour and click
+# Theme colors by hour or click
 This project is about setting the theme light or dark in your application based in the user current hour